Kenyblizz/Gender-based-violence/README.md

-# parityplus
+# reporting gender base violence
-Repo for our parityplus application
+Repo for our gender base violence  application please check the screenshot